pdfcpu/pdfcpu/content/getting_started/common_flags.md

 *Owner password*<br>
 This is the password needed to change the access permissions.
 It is commonly also referred to as the *master password* or the *permissions password*.
-Since some PDF readers skip over blank owner passwords pdfcpu makes this mandatory and non empty if you want to encrypt your documents with pdfcpu.
+Since some PDF readers skip over blank owner passwords pdfcpu makes this mandatory and non-empty if you want to encrypt your documents with pdfcpu.

 ## --upw
 *User password*<br>